 - Vacancies in independent schools - Often advertised with the Independent Schools Council (ISC) and Independent Association of Prep Schools (IAPS).

 - Teacher recruitment agencies - Always check if they or the school they place you in will support you through your NQT year.
 Some teaching agencies have links with other countries.
 Talk to national and local agencies and approach local schools to ask which agencies they use.
-Consider CER, Eteach and Headline Teachers.
+Consider CER, Eteach and Headline Teachers as well as Engage Education, which offers 'iday' - the chance for teaching applicants to travel to their preferred teaching location and interview for a variety of roles.

 - Teaching jobs abroad - While this may sound attractive, always check if you're able to complete your NQT year overseas.
 Most overseas recruiters prefer applicants to have completed a qualification at Masters level, such as a PGCE and have at least one years teaching experience.
 Programmes such as Participate can help with this.